Skip to content

 """Meta-estimator for Keras models following the scikit-learn API.

-Scaler for target values.
-Neural networks converge better when
+values.
+Neural networks converge better when targets are normalized.

 """